cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 - Call K: $$z$$
 - Call A: $$1$$

-So we now have 5 different variables $$x, y, z, a, b$$ to represent the unknown probabilities.
+So we now have 5 different variables $$x, y, z$$ for P1 and $$a, b$$ for P2 to represent the unknown probabilities.

 **Solving for $$x$$ and $$y$$**

-For P1 opening the acxtion, $$x$$ is his probability of betting with Q (bluffing) and $$y$$ is his probability of betting with A (value betting).
+For P1 opening the action, $$x$$ is his probability of betting with Q (bluffing) and $$y$$ is his probability of betting with A (value betting).
 A key game theory principle is that we want to make P2 indifferent between calling and folding with the K (since again, Q is always a fold and A is always a call for P2).

+Why do we want to make the opponent indifferent?
+This means that the opponent cannot exploit our strategy...

 When P2 has K, P1 has $$ \frac{1}{2} $$ of having a Q and A each.